gitKrystan/2025-emberfest/slides.md

 <!--
 Before we embark, let me introduce myself - I'm your guide through the WarpDrive universe...

- 🌧️ **Portland, Oregon** - Where I live among the coffee shops and rain
+(These really just talking points to make me more approachable at tonight's AfterParty.)

+* I live in Portland, Oregon.
+It rains a lot there.
-- 👩‍👧‍👦 **Mother of two** - I understand the importance of reliable, predictable systems that just work
+-  I have two kids, so I understand the importance of reliable, predictable systems that just work
-- 🛡️ **Staff Engineer at AuditBoard** - Building enterprise Audit, Risk, and Compliance software
+- I'm a staff-engineer at AuditBoard - building enterprise Audit, Risk, and Compliance software
-- ⚡ **Ember Data & Tooling Teams** - Passionate about making data management both powerful and type-safe
+- I'm a member of the WarpDrive and Ember Tooling Teams.
+I'm passionate about making data management both powerful and type-safe
-- 🔥 **Ember veteran since v2** - Nearly a decade of writing Ember applications -->
+- I've been writing Ember apps for nearly a decade.
+-->

 ---